clemsos/writings/_quora/2017-02-16-What-exactly-did-Trump-extract-from-Chinas-Xi-in-exchange-for-preservation-of-the-25-year-old-One-China-policy.md

 language: en
 title: |
     What exactly did Trump extract from China\'s
-    Xi in exchange for preservation of the 25 year old One China policy? - Quora
+    Xi in exchange for preservation of the 25 year old One China policy?
 ---

 Maybe some valuable IP for its own brand : [China awards Trump valuable